Gabelbombe/paper-kubernetes/README.md

 ```

-### Create EC2 Instances
+#### Create EC2 Instances

-I’m using an official AMI for Ubuntu 16.04 to keep it simple.
+I'm using an official AMI for Ubuntu 16.04 to keep it simple.
 Here is, for example, the definition of `etcd` instances.

 ```hcl
 variable "deletion_protection" {